Automated Lane Merging via Game Theory and Branch Model Predictive Control: Abstract

 \section{Abstract}

-In this paper, we propose a novel behavior planner that combines game theory with search-based planning for automated lane merging.
-Specifically, inspired by human drivers, we model the interaction between vehicles as a gap selection process.
-To overcome the challenge of multi-modal behavior exhibited by the surrounding vehicles, we formulate the trajectory selection as a matrix game and compute an equilibrium.
-Next, we validate our proposed planner in the high-fidelity simulator CARLA and demonstrate its effectiveness in handling interactions in dense traffic scenarios.
+We propose an integrated behavior and motion planning framework for the lane-merging problem.
+The behavior planner combines search-based planning with game theory to model vehicle interactions and plan multi-vehicle trajectories.
+Inspired by human drivers, we model the lane-merging problem as a gap selection process and determine the appropriate gap by solving a matrix game.
+Moreover, we introduce a branch model predictive control (BMPC) framework to account for the uncertain equilibrium strategies adopted by the surrounding vehicles, including Nash and Stackelberg strategies.
+A tailored numerical solver is developed to enhance computational efficiency by exploiting the tree structure inherent in BMPC.
+Finally, we validate our proposed integrated planner using real traffic data and demonstrate its effectiveness in handling interactions in dense traffic scenarios.
+The code is publicly available at: \url{https://github.com/SailorBrandon/GT-BMPC}.

-\section{INTRODUCTION}

-Automated vehicles are facing a significant challenge when navigating in highly interactive environments, such as the lane-merging scenario shown in Figure \ref{fig:lane_merging_carla}.
-Traditional methods typically adopt a hierarchical structure where motion prediction and planning are decoupled.
-Consequently, these methods might be overly conservative since they often overlook the mutual interaction between the ego vehicle and the surrounding ones.
-Although newly developed learning-based approaches \cite{zengEndToEndInterpretableNeural2019, chenLearningAllVehicles2022} consider such interaction, they typically require large amounts of data and might lack interpretability.
-Another popular interaction-aware method is the Partially Observable Markov Decision Process (POMDP) \cite{lauriPartiallyObservableMarkov2023}, which provides a rigorous mathematical framework for handling incomplete information, such as the unknown intentions of the surrounding vehicles.
-However, solving a large-scale POMDP is computationally intractable.

-As an approximation of the POMDP framework, the multiple policy decision-making (MPDM) \cite{cunninghamMPDMMultipolicyDecisionmaking2015} and its extension EPSILON \cite{dingEPSILONEfficientPlanning2022} have demonstrated promising results in generating practically reasonable trajectories while remaining computationally efficient.
-The approach involves conducting multi-vehicle forward simulations based on semantic-level policies, followed by a trajectory evaluation step to select the best trajectory using handcrafted criteria.
-However, the rule-based trajectory evaluation in EPSILON might be overly aggressive or conservative when the surrounding vehicles have multiple behavior modes.
-Additionally, although the open-loop planning strategy is computationally efficient, it sacrifices the advantages of active information gathering in the original POMDP approach.
+\section{Introduction}